 Back-up support systems must be provided when patient care responsibilities are unusually difficult or prolonged, or if unexpected circumstances create resident fatigue sufficient to jeopardize patient care.

-For questions, please see the NYU Langone Duty Hour Policy for Residents (Kerberos ID and password required).
+For questions, please see the NYU Grossman School of Medicine Duty Hour Policy for Residents (Kerberos ID and password required).
 As a general reference, please also review the New York State–ACGME Postgraduate Trainee Work-Hour Regulations Comparison Guide.

 To Report Duty Hour Violations at NYU Langone Health